Sayat1/prodigy-plus-schedule-free/README.md

 In a similar vein to C-Optim, the parameter update is modified to separate the update direction from momentum.
 Thanks to [gesen2egee for the pull request](https://github.com/LoganBooker/prodigy-plus-schedule-free/pull/5).

 **ADOPT:** Enabled by setting `use_adopt` to `True`.
 A partial implementation of [ADOPT: Modified Adam Can Converge with Any β2 with the Optimal Rate](https://arxiv.org/abs/2411.02853), as we only update the second moment after the parameter update, so as to exclude the current gradient.
 Disabled by default.

+**OrthoGrad:** Enabled by setting `use_orthograd` to `True`.
+Updates weights using the component of the gradient that is orthogonal to the current weight direction, as described in [Grokking at the Edge of Numerical Stability](https://arxiv.org/pdf/2501.04697).
+Can help prevent overfitting and improve generalisation.
+Ignored for parameters using Muon.

+**SPEED:** Enabled by setting `use_speed` to `True`.
+Something of my own creation I've dubbed "Signed Prodigy with ExponEntial D", or SPEED.
+Prodigy is very dependent on the magnitude of weights, updates and the gradient, which makes it very difficult to apply other types of optimisations to it.
+This is my attempt to decouple Prodigy's LR adaptation from these magnitudes by using just the sign instead, along with a capped growth rate.

 ## MNIST results
 Generated from the [MNIST example in the schedule-free repository](https://github.com/facebookresearch/schedule_free/tree/main/examples/mnist), using the default settings.